Curriculum Vitae

 Throughout my employment, I have attended courses and workshops to ensure that

 I have knowledge regarding recent polices, theories and services.
-I have
+I attended

 Difficult Behaviour